ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 5/Storage_and_Databases.md

 - Any type of file can be uploaded to Amazon S3:
     - images, videos, text files
+- Data store as objects in the bucket (it's like file in the directory, although the bucket isn't a directory)
+    - Oject consists of data, metadata, and a key.
+    - The key is the FULL path (prefix + object name):
+        - s3://my-bucket/my_file.txt
+        - s3://my-bucket/my_folder/another_folder/my_file.txt
+    - Object values are the content of the body
+    - Metadata are a list of text of key-values pairs
 - Amazon S3 offers unlimited storage space
-- The maximum file size for an object in Amazon S3 is 5TB
+- The maximum file size for an object in Amazon S3 is 5TB.
+If a file is more than 5GB, must use "multi-part upload"
 - Can set permissions to control visibility and access to it.
 - Can also use the Amazon S3 versioning feature to track changes of objects over time.
 - When choosing an storage class, two factors is considered: